wsprtv/wsprtv.github.io/docs/README.md

 <img src="images/img7.png" width=360>

-There is an easter egg of sorts included in the Flight Synopsis panel -- clicking the distance value (25313 mi in the example above) will toggle units from imperial to metric or vice versa.
+There is an easter egg of sorts included in the Flight Synopsis panel -- clicking the distance, altitude, or speed value (e.g. 25313 mi in the example above) will toggle units from imperial to metric or vice versa.
 This preference will be remembered if you return to the page later.

 Allowing the map to update itself is by far the most efficient way to view real-time data.
 Do not refresh the page via the browser -- doing so